Sullux/fp-light/TYPES.md

 _Description_

-A stand-in constructor for the value `undefined`.
+A stand-in constructor for the value `null`.

 _Examples_